Disco Elysium: Plot

-The detectives then stumble across a standoff between the rogue mercenaries and the Hardie Boys.
+Returning to their hostel, the detectives intercede in a standoff between the rogue mercenaries and the Hardie Boys.
 A firefight breaks out and Harry is wounded, leaving him unconscious for several days.
-Most or all the mercenaries are killed in the incident, and Kim may also be hospitalized, in which case street urchin Cuno offers to take his place as Harry's partner.
-The detectives chase down their remaining leads and determine that the shot that killed Lely came from an old fortress on an isle just off of Martinaise's shoreline.
+Depending on the player's actions, none, some, or all of the mercenaries may die, and Kim may also be hospitalized, in which case street urchin Cuno offers to take his place as Harry's partner.
+The detectives chase down their remaining leads and determine that the shot that killed Lely came from an old fortress on an islet just off of Martinaise's shoreline.

-The detectives explore the ruins and find the shooter, a former commissar of the Revachol communist army named Iosef Lilianovich Dros.
+The detectives explore the ruins and find the shooter, a former commissar of the Revachol communist army named Iosef Lilianovich Dros who survived the collapse of the Revacholian commune because he deserted his post.
 Iosef reveals that he shot Lely with his sniper rifle in a fit of anger and jealousy; his motivations were born out of his bitterness towards the capitalist system Lely represented, as well as sexual envy for Klaasje.
 The detectives arrest him for the murder.
-At this point, an insectoid cryptid known as the Insulindian Phasmid appears from the reeds.
-It is revealed the Phasmid indirectly set off the chain of events leading to the murder, as its presence near the fort where the oblivious Iosef lived inadvertently affected the man's mind for years, stoking his zealotry and resentment.
+At this point, an insectoid cryptid known as the Insulindian Phasmid appears from the reeds, whose existence the player has the choice to investigate throughout the game.
+It is implied that the Phasmid indirectly set off the chain of events leading to the murder, as the psychoactive chemicals it exudes inadvertently affected the man's mind for years, stoking his fanaticism and resentment.
 Harry may have a psychic conversation with the Phasmid, who tells him that it is fearful of the notion of his unstable mind, but awed by his ability to continue existing.
-It comforts Harry, telling him to move on from the wreck of his life.
+It also implies to Harry that the Pale is a consequence of human perception and self-reflection that threatens to consume the world.
+Before leaving, it comforts Harry, telling him to move on from the wreck of his life.

 Harry and his partner are confronted by his old squad upon their return to Martinaise.
 They reflect on Harry's actions during the game, particularly whether he solved the case and how he handled the mercenaries.
-Lieutenant Jean Vicquemare, Harry's usual partner, confirms that Harry's emotional breakdown was the result of his fiancé leaving him years ago.
+Lieutenant Jean Vicquemare, Harry's usual partner, confirms that Harry's emotional breakdown was the result of his fiancée leaving him years ago.
 In the best possible outcome, the squad expresses hope that Harry's state will improve in the future, and invites him and either Kim or Cuno to join a special RCM unit.